-For qBio I, grades will be determined based on several take-home problem sets, as well as a mid-term exam.
+For qBio I, grades will be determined based on several take-home problem sets, as well as a group project.

 Assignments are due promptly at 11:59 PM on the due date.
 It is strongly suggested that you leave sufficient time to deal with technical issues (computers crashing, e-mail not working, hungry dogs, etc.) when handing in assignments.